-- To succeed in Math 105, attendance is essential.
-Two or more absences can affect your grade, due to missed work, and explanation of concepts. - Keep up! - Study your lecture notes, read the textbook, and watch videos.
-(You are expected to review lecture notes daily.) - Help will be much more effective and productive if you know what it is that you don't understand and if you bring specific questions from lecture or the book! - To ensure you comprehend the material, plan on studying at least 1 hour a day outside of class.
-You are expected to spend 10 to 20 hours per week outside of class studying and working on the content of Math 105. - Use learning center (WH-226), Math Café, and instructor's office hours.
+- To succeed in Math 111, attendance is essential.
+Two or more absences can affect your grade, due to missed work, and explanation of concepts. - Keep up!
+You need to be comfortable with the topics from the first 4 weeks of the course to be successful in the end. - Study your lecture notes and read the textbook.
+(You are expected to review lecture notes daily.) - Help will be much more effective and productive if you know what it is that you don't understand and if you bring specific questions from lecture! - To ensure you comprehend the material, plan on studying at least 1 hour a day outside of class.
+You are expected to spend 10 to 20 hours per week outside of class studying and working on the content of Math 111. - Use learning center (WH-226), Math Café, and instructor's office hours.
 Ask questions in class.
 Do not wait.
 You are encouraged to form teams of two.